panjd123/Surakarta/network/doc/protocol.md

     LEGAL_CAPTURE_MOVE,        // capture a opponent's piece, and the move consists at least one corner loop LEGAL_NON_CAPTURE_MOVE,    // just as the name
     ILLIGAL,                   // unused
-    NOT_PLAYER_TURN,           // unused, move when it's not the player's turn.
+    NOT_PLAYER_TURN,           // move when it's not the player's turn.
     OUT_OF_BOARD,              // from or to position is out of board NOT_PIECE,                 // move a position that is not a piece NOT_PLAYER_PIECE,          // move a piece that is not the player's